 Q. How should I plan to dress for India?

 A. Except for big cities like Delhi, Indians tends to dress conservatively.
 While men can wear whatever is comfortable for them, women face some challenges.

 - Shorts, tank tops and tops that show cleavage - though comfortable for Delhi - are not appropriate for public places or religious monuments

 - Short sleeve tops are fine everywhere (bare shoulders/sleeveless tops are okay for Delhi)

-- Most people find keeping a scarf or thin cotton shirt to wear over a top (if it’s sheer or figure hugging) and trousers or long dresses handy when travelling around.
+- Most people find keeping a scarf or thin cotton shirt to wear over a top (if it’s sheer or figure hugging) and trousers or long dresses handy when traveling around.

 A. Your stay and transfers are all taken care of by us.
-Credit cards work in urban areas but not in Dilli Haat (where you may go shopping).
+Credit cards work in urban areas but not in the more rural parts (where you may also go shopping).
 In the rural Himalayas - where the retreat is - there won’t be too much to buy.
-Avoid carrying too much cash on you.
+So keep some cash, but avoid carrying too much on you.

 Q. What about electrical devices?
 Will my laptop / phone charger work?

 A. The power supply in India is the same as UK and the Middle-east, although the plug points are different.
 India's power supply differs from the US.
 Indian power is 220 volts while the US is 110 volts.
 Avoid bringing high wattage things like hair dryers, etc. We’ve actually seen stuff like that go “poof” in a cloud of smoke.
 Electronic devices such as laptop and phone chargers mostly work with 220 volts.
 Please read the voltage range given on the devices you plan to carry.
 If the “input” reads 110-240 volts you’re good.
 But if the input says “110 volts” only then you may need to buy an adapter or charger for India.